Vine Ripe Nutrition Logo

 4. Eat Seasonal When Available

-Choose more foods grown closer where you live from local farmers and farmers’ markets.
-Every little bit that we purchase in season can save food miles, put the money back into the local economy and help farmers support their families.
-Do your best, it is not an all or nothing choice but gradually trying to make it habit to shop the farmers’ market first.
+Choose more foods grown closer to your home from local farmers and farmers’ markets.
+Every little bit that we purchase in season can save food miles, put money back into the local economy, and help farmers support their families.
+Please do your best.
+It is not an all-or-nothing choice; gradually, try to make it a habit to shop the farmers’ market first.

 Here is one of my favorite spring recipes that most of us can make this time of year.